fengshanshan/ami-pay/README.md

 ## 💡 Our Solution

-**AmiPay** enables amigos (your friends) who can pass KYC to deposit an allowance for you.
+**AmiPay** enables amigos (your friends) who can pass KYC and have the money to deposit an allowance for you.
 When you need to pay, you can use this pre-funded allowance.

 ### How It Works

+The core features are following:

 1. **Sponsor Deposits**: A friend (sponsor) who has passed KYC deposits tokens into the AmiPay smart contract, specifying you as the beneficiary
 2. **You Spend**: When you need to pay, you can spend from the allowance your friend deposited